Skip to main content

 FYI: {{ inputs.message }}

-Use __exp_global for simple date strings.
-Use datetime directly when you need custom formatting:
+Use __exp_global for ready-made date strings, or reach for datetime directly when you need custom formatting:

 {# Simple date strings #}